 The Top 3 Reasons Fires Start in Your Home

 Common, everyday tasks that typically go unnoticed can ultimately be the cause of a house fire.
 To help eliminate any fear that you and your family have, it’s important to invest in the proper fire safety equipment that will alert you in the case of an emergency.
 At First Alert, we offer a variety of products to help meet consumers' needs including smoke alarms, carbon monoxide alarms, fire extinguishers, and fire escape ladders.
-Take note of the following common causes of house fires and make sure your home is prepared with the proper fire safety equipment!
+Take note of the following common causes of house fires and make sure you are prepared with the proper fire safety equipment for your home!

 When the weather turns colder, we are going to heat our home.
 Space heaters should be used if only a small portion of your home needs to be heated.
 Keep your space heater away from anything that could easily catch fire, including curtains, laundry, blankets, and furniture.
 If your home relies on a furnace during the winter, call a professional to get it inspected once a year to ensure it is running properly.

 Your first line of defense against home fires is investing in smoke alarms for your home and your family.
 Like carbon monoxide alarms, smoke alarms should also be installed on every level of your home and inside each bedroom, as well has tested monthly.
 Browse the First Alert site for a wide variety of smoke alarms to find the alarm that best fits your home and families' needs!